The AI Detector Becomes the Discipline Machine

 Second, separate suspicion from proof.
 AI-detection output should never be the sole basis for discipline.
 It should be treated as an uncertain signal requiring human review and student response.

-Third, protect vulnerable writers.
-Policies should account for non-native English writers, disability accommodations, assistive technology, neurodivergent writing patterns, and formulaic instruction histories.
+Fourth, protect vulnerable writers.
+Policies should account for non-native English writers, disability accommodations, assistive technology, neurodivergent writing patterns, translation support, speech-to-text use, and formulaic instruction histories.

-Fourth, preserve privacy.
-Schools should not upload student work to third-party detectors without clear data terms, retention limits, consent rules, and procurement review.
+Fifth, preserve privacy.
+Schools should not upload student work to third-party detectors without clear data terms, retention limits, consent or notice rules, procurement review, and a prohibition on unrelated model training or product-improvement reuse where the school has not approved it.

-Fifth, create an appeal path.
-A student accused through AI-related evidence should be able to see the evidence, explain process, provide drafts or notes, request human review, and challenge opaque tool output.
+Sixth, create an appeal path.
+A student accused through AI-related evidence should be able to see the evidence, explain process, provide drafts or notes, request human review, identify allowed assistance, and challenge opaque tool output.

-Sixth, redesign assessment instead of escalating surveillance by default.
+Tenth, redesign assessment instead of escalating surveillance by default.
 The mature institution builds assignments that reveal learning.
-It does not simply add more cameras to a broken proxy.
+It does not simply add more cameras, detectors, and logs to a broken proxy.

 The AI detector is a small version of a larger institutional pattern: when reality becomes hard to verify, institutions buy a classifier and call the output certainty.